canjs/canjs/guides/components.md

 ## First can.Component <a name="first-component"></a>
-If you recall from the introduction, a can.Component is like a self-contained, mini web application---i.e., it's encapsulated.
+If you recall from the introduction, a can.Component is like a self-contained, mini web application—i.e., it's encapsulated.
 Because can.Components are encapsulated, they should each contain their own:

 - View template (.stache file)
 - JS
 - CSS

-This is why we created a components folder for our app---instead of, say, a JS folder.
+This is why we created a components folder for our app—instead of, say, a JS folder.
 Each component we develop will be in a folder that contains all the files that support that component.
 This makes components portable, enabling you to reuse them across projects.
 It also isolates them, making